kwkraus/dotNET-FrontEnd-to-BackEnd-with-DAPR-on-Azure-Container-Apps/README.md

 * Store - A Blazor server project representing the frontend of an online store.
 The store's UI shows a list of all the products in the store, and their associated inventory status.
 * Products API - A simple API that generates fake product names using the open-source NuGet package [Bogus](https://github.com/bchavez/Bogus).
 * Inventory API - A simple API that provides a random number for a given product ID string.
 The values of each string/integer pair are stored in memory cache so they are consistent between API calls.
-* Azure folder - contains Azure Bicep files used for creating and configuring all the Azure resources.
+* Infra folder - contains Azure Bicep files used for creating and configuring all the Azure resources.
 * GitHub Actions workflow file used to deploy the app using CI/CD.

 ## What you'll learn